kengibson1111/tour-of-go/README.md

 ## Lessons

-* interfaces - introduction of an interface type which is the same as in Java - a set of method signatures.

 * interfaces (impl) - golang does not require explicit interface declaration like in Java.
 Just implement the method signature and it implicitly implements the interface.